AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/demandbase.md

 ## Use case {#use-case}

-Use this destination to activate your account audiences for Account-Based Marketing (ABM) use cases, including top-of-funnel campaigns and lead nurturing through Demandbase's ad-tech DSP.
+Use this destination to activate your account audiences for Account-Based Marketing (ABM) use cases.
+Advertise to relevant personas and roles in your target accounts via DemandBase's B2B Demand Side Platform (DSP).
+Target accounts can also be enriched with Demandbase third-party data, for other downstream use-cases in marketing and sales.

 For instance, leverage Demandbase's ad-tech DSP to target specific personas or roles within key accounts for top-of-funnel lead generation, or create and grow buying groups.
 Use the Demandbase destination to explore other use cases to target your accounts effectively.